cip03/cip03.github.io.src/posts/2016-11-09-dynamic-existential.md

 ## The entity

-In the situation of loosing all health, a non-black cat will turn black, and after that any attack will make it more powerful:
+In the situation of losing all health, a non-black cat will turn black, and after that any attack will make it more powerful:

 ```Haskell